Have you ever wondered why some of the smartest and most successful people often seem to have a small circle of friends?

 They Listen More Than They Talk

 At the end of the day, it comes down to this!
-One of the ultimate reasons why intelligent people have fewer friends is the simple fact that they tend to listen more than they like to talk.
+One of the ultimate reasons why intelligent people have fewer friends is a simple fact that they tend to listen more than they like to talk.
 In a group of friends, you’ll find the introverted genius sitting back, observing those around them, listening, and trying to understand their thinking.

 That means they’re not likely to get involved in meaningless discussions and, drama.
 The reason they listen is that they know they can benefit more from observation.